 - women whose partners have no sperm in the ejaculate

 - women who do not have a male partner and wish to conceive

 - couples in whom there is a severe sperm problem and who do not wish to undergo the ICSI procedure.

 Donor sperm may be replaced in one of two ways:

 - Artificial Insemination (placement of the sperm specimen in the area of the cervix, as would be the case in normal sexual intercourse)

 - Intra uterine insemination in the same way as been described above.
 This is often supplemented with ovarian stimulation to enhance the chances of a pregnancy.

-Donor sperm treatment requires careful discussion and thought before it can be embarked upon becuase of its particular circumstances and associated issues.
-Counselling is essential and we will be happy to provide this if donor sperm treatment is being considered.
+Donor sperm treatment requires careful discussion and thought about carefully before it can be embarked.
+Implications Counselling is essential and this will be provided if donor sperm treatment is being considered.